5 Advantages of Vertical Storage Tanks

 1. Stress Distribution

-In designing a vertical tank for the storage of liquids, the base of the cylinder can be placed directly on a solid, flat surface.
+One key aspect of the vertical storage tank design is the ability to place the base of the cylinder directly on a solid, flat surface.
 This provides much better stress distribution than a horizontal tank, which would need special types of support at the bottom and could increase the likelihood of failure.
+This stability is an excellent benefit of vertical storage tanks, especially for liquids.

 3. Cost Savings for Material and Construction

 The greater the diameter of a stainless steel tank, the thicker its walls need to be in order to withstand the pressure.
-The fact that vertical storage tanks are generally designed to be greater in height than diameter requires the thickness of the tank walls to be less.
-Less material needed in the stainless steel tank equals less cost.
+The fact that vertical storage tanks are generally designed to be greater in height than diameter requires the tank walls to be less thick.
+Less material needed to design and produce the stainless steel tank means that it costs less to manufacture.
 Only the bottom plate needs to be thicker than the cylindrical walls (this is due to hydrostatic load).
-A horizontal tank will need an all-around thickness equal to the base plate thickness of a vertical storage tank, losing out on the cost savings advantage.
+A horizontal tank will need an all-around thickness equal to the base plate

 5. Reduction in Footprint

-The space used by a vertical storage tank creates a much smaller footprint, opening up your workspace to more equipment.
+The space used by vertical storage tanks creates a much smaller footprint, opening up your workspace to more equipment.
+If your warehouse or production area can support vertical storage tanks, it will save you space to set up more equipment and maximize your space.

 Overall, the use of a vertical storage tank is advantageous in terms of design, cost efficiency, the footprint, strength, utility and the hydrostatic load efficiency.
 These stainless steel storage tanks meet the needs of professionals with design and cost benefits surpassing expectations.